parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 When multiple ssh connections are created, it is traditionally easier to run an ssh agent.
-The role of this software, that runs locally on your laptopm, is to work as a cache of private keys, so that you only need enter the password for your private key once when you log in into your laptop, rather than each time an ssh session is created - which can happen a lot.
+The role of this software, that runs locally on your laptop, is to work as a cache of private keys, so that you only need enter the password for your private key once when you log in into your laptop, rather than each time an ssh session is created - which can happen a lot.